 - Students must be enrolled full time in a minimum of 13 units.
 For permitted exceptions, review Course Load Limits.

 2) Attend a College of Letters & Science Reach for Success workshop.
+See our events page for more details.

 3) Check in with your College Adviser after you have received midterm grades.